phillc/agentvsagent/README.md

 # 0.0.12

-* Changed position from an enumerable to a string *turns ouut to be potentially backwards incompatible*
+* Changed position from an enumerable to a string *turns out to be potentially backwards incompatible*

 # 0.0.11